clemenssielaff/notf/pynotf/pynotf/logic.md

 The special thing about Nodes is that they are at the same time user-definable and known to us (the notf system).
 The user can say "I want to create a Node with 3 integer Receivers (Slots)" and that's what we deliver.
 And when it comes time to delete the Node, we know exactly what Slots there are and when to delete them.
 This is fundamentally different from user-defined code, which is entirely unknowable to the system.
 If Circuit elements were free to be managed by user-defined code, they might be created and removed all over the place and we would never know.
 <br> Why is that problematic?
 As we discuss in "Logic Modification", the creation and destruction of connections in a Circuit must not happen immediately, but instead be put into a queue and delayed until the end of the event.
 Without some sort of oversight of connection creation/removal in the Circuit, we cannot guarantee that events will be propagated correctly.

-At the same time, we want to enable the user to create new Switches (no Emitters or Receivers, only Switches) at runtime, for example to transform a Fact into a data stream that is usable to the Node.
-These Switches are not part of the Node type and are therefore unknown to us.
+At the same time, we want to enable the user to create new Operators (no Emitters or Receivers, only Operators) at runtime, for example to transform the Value of a Fact into a Value that is useful to a Slot.
+These Operators are not part of the Node type and are therefore unknown to us.
 How do we do that?
-<br> Well, the Switch constructor must not be part of its public API so it remains inaccessible from user-defined code.
-Nodes are able to create Switches, but they don't have any place to store them and we certainly don't want to hand the Switch back to the user.
-So instead, we only allow Slots to create and connect to a (user-defined) Switch immediately.
-You can think of Switches growing out to the left of Nodes like roots, to connect to existing sources of data upstream.
+<br> Well, the Operator constructor must not be part of its public API so it remains inaccessible from user-defined code.
+Nodes are able to create Operators, but they don't have any place to store them and we certainly don't want to hand the Operator back to the user.
+So instead, we only allow Slots to create and connect to a (user-defined) Operator immediately.
+You can think of Operators growing out to the left of Nodes like roots, to connect to existing sources of data upstream.
 All the user gets back is a reference of a non-copyable, non-movable object.
-Of course, this won't stop the adventurous to store raw pointers to the Switch but you have to assume that these brave souls will [dilbert principle](https://en.wikipedia.org/wiki/Dilbert_principle) their way out of our user-base eventually.
+Of course, this won't stop the adventurous to store raw pointers to the Operator but you have to assume that these brave souls will [dilbert principle](https://en.wikipedia.org/wiki/Dilbert_principle) their way out of our user-base eventually.

 The observant reader might have noticed a slight-of-hand here.
-While the "create-and-connect" approach is successful in creating arbitrary Switches without ever handing back ownership to the user, we are in fact creating untracked connections from user-defined code.
+While the "create-and-connect" approach is successful in creating arbitrary Operators without ever handing back ownership to the user, we are in fact creating untracked connections from user-defined code.
 Which is exactly what we wanted to avoid.
 <br> Fortunately, this is handled internally by the Circuit elements, without the user even knowing about it.
-Every Receiver (a Switch is-a Receiver) has a reference back to a central `Circuit` object, which stores a queue of all new and deleted connections during an event.
+Every Receiver (a Operator is-a Receiver) has a reference back to a central `Circuit` object, which stores a queue of all new and deleted connections during an event.
 At the end of the event loop, all new connections are created first, then all deleted ones are removed.
 The order is important because an Emitter without outgoing connections would be destroyed before new connections had the chance to keep it alive.
 <br> The Circuit is owned by a Scene, which is in turn referenced by the Node, which is visible from the Slot.
-When the Slot creates-and-connects to an upstream Switch, it can pass the Circuit as argument to the Switches constructor.
-Similarly, when a Switch creates-and-connects to a new upstream Switch, it will pass its own Circuit as argument.
+When the Slot creates-and-connects to an upstream Operator, it can pass the Circuit as argument to the Operator's constructor.
+Similarly, when a Operator creates-and-connects to a new upstream Operator, it will pass its own Circuit as argument.
 This way, we can offer the user convenient modification functions through the downstream Circuit elements and still have complete visibility.

-There is however another place in the architecture that allows user-defined code: Switches.
-Or actually, Operations within Switches...
-And that is already the end of the discussion as Operations have no more access to their containing Switch than they have access to any other Switch in the Circuit.
+There is however another place in the architecture that allows user-defined code: Operators.
+Or actually, a functor with a default constructor and well defined "call" implementation taking a Signal and returning a Variant...
+And that is already the end of the discussion as Operations have no more access to their containing Operators than they have access to any other Operator in the Circuit.

- One more thing: should it be allowed to share Switches?
-And if so, how to we keep track of them?
-Meaning, how can a Node find the Switch of another Node and then connect to it?
-Well, Nodes are searchable by name within the Scene, so it should already be possible to find the Node that owns the Switch in question.
-However ... we said that the Node should not keep a reference to the dynamic Switches it creates ...
-(TODO: how do we resolve this?)

 ## What is in a Signal